yboodhan/express-daily-planet/readme.md

 #### Routes

 You'll need to create the following `articles` routes.
+Here's the class notes on implementing basic [CRUD in Express](https://gawdiseattle.gitbooks.io/wdi/05-node-express/express-REST-crud/00readme.html)

 > Note: you won't need to create routes to update or delete articles at this time.
 We'll go back and do this in a later assignment